 How to declare a data member or a method static in Python?
 Static means, that the member is on a class level rather on the instance level.
-Static variables exist only in single instance per class and are not instantiated.
-If a static variable is changed in one instance of the class, the change will affect its value in all other instances.
+Static variables exist only on class level and aren't instantiated.
+If you change a static variable in one instance of the class, the change will affect its value in all other instances.

 Static methods don't refer to any instance of the class and can be called outside of it.
 They also cannot access any non-static data members of the class for obvious reasons.
 Let's have a look how to get some static from Python.

 All variables defined on the class level in Python are considered static.
 See this example:

 class Example: staticVariable = 5 # Access through class print Example.staticVariable # prints 5 # Access through an instance instance = Example() print instance.staticVariable # still 5 # Change within an instance instance.staticVariable = 6 print instance.staticVariable # 6 print Example.staticVariable # 5 # Change through the class class Example.staticVariable = 7 print instance.staticVariable # still 6 print Example.staticVariable # now 7

 Seems pretty straight-forward.
 The only confusion might arise from the fact that you can have two different variables in your class with the same name (one static and one ordinary).
 I wouldn't recommend relying on that behaviour in your code.

 With static methods, it gets a little more complicated.
 In Python, there are two ways of defining static methods within a class.

 A method decorated with this decorator only shares the namespace with the class.
 Note that no arguments are mandatory in the method definition.
 A static method defined this way can access the class' static variables.
 See the following example: